+*Corresponding author: Email: julian.hiscox@liverpool.ac.uk; Tel: +44 (0)151 795 0222.

-*Corresponding author Abstract
+Abstract

 Porcine reproductive and respiratory syndrome virus (PRRSV) is a major threat to the swine industry worldwide and hence global food security, exacerbated by a newly emerged highly pathogenic (HP-PRRSV) strain from China.
-Vaccine strategies are of variable success and there is no anti-viral therapy.
-The genome of PRRSV is immediately translated upon release in the infected cell to produce a complex viral polyprotein that is processed into functional units.
-The largest of these cleavage products is non-structural protein 2 (nsp2), a multifunctional polypeptide with strain-dependent influences on pathogenicity.
+PRRSV non-structural protein 2 (nsp2) is a multifunctional polypeptide with strain-dependent influences on pathogenicity.
 Quantitative label free proteomics was used to identify cellular binding partners of nsp2 expressed by HP-PRRSV.
 These interactions were validated using biological replicates and also compared with nsp2 from a low pathogenic (LP) strains of PRRSV.
 The data indicated that nsp2 interacted with 14-3-3, CD2AP and other components of cellular aggresomes.
+The hyper variable region of nsp2 protein was identified as a binding platform for association with 14-3-3 proteins.

 Keywords

-Porcine reproductive and respiratory syndrome virus, non-structural protein 2, label free proteomics, proteomics, virus, interactome, inhibitor.
+Porcine reproductive and respiratory syndrome virus, non-structural protein 2, label free proteomics, proteomics, virus, interactome, aggresomes.

 Introduction

-Approximately 25 years ago, a disease called “mystery swine disease” characterized by high fever, disordered respiratory, abortion, and stillborn or mummified piglets emerged into Northern American and in Central Europe.1 The etiologic agent was identified as a positive sense, single-stranded RNA virus,2, 3 designated porcine reproductive and respiratory syndrome virus (PRRSV); subsequently classified into the order Nidovirales, family Arteriviridae, genus.4 After further genomic analysis, two major genotypes were identified; the European (type Ⅰ) and the North American (type II) isolates.
+Approximately 25 years ago, a disease called “mystery swine disease” characterized by high fever, disordered respiratory, abortion, and stillborn or mummified piglets emerged into Northern American and in Central Europe.1 The etiologic agent was identified as a positive sense, single-stranded RNA virus,2, 3 designated porcine reproductive and respiratory syndrome virus (PRRSV); subsequently classified into the order Nidovirales, family Arteriviridae, genus.4 After further genomic analysis, two major genotypes were identified; the European (type 1) and the North American (type 2) isolates.
 This disease is now found worldwide and causes significant losses in the swine industry owing to reproductive disorders and growth retardation.
 PRRSV is prone to mutate and recombine in vivo resulting in new strains, complicating its control and eradication.5-7 The emergence of a highly pathogenic strain of PRRSV (HP-PRRSV) caused devastating economic losses in China in 2006.8, 9

-The genome of PRRSV is approximately 15kb in length and contains ten open reading frames (ORFs) in succession: ORF1a-ORF1b-ORF2a-ORF2b-ORF3-ORF4-ORF5-ORF5a-ORF6-ORF7.10 Type I and type II genotypes are highly diverse, sharing only approximately 60% nucleotide identity.11, 12 HP-PRRSV has a type II genotype where as a lower pathogenic European strain has a type I genotype.
-ORF1a and ORF1b occupy three quarters of the whole genome and encode two large replicase precursor polyproteins pp1a and pp1ab.
+The genome of PRRSV is approximately 15kb in length and contains ten open reading frames (ORFs) in succession: ORF1a-ORF1b-ORF2a-ORF2b-ORF3-ORF4-ORF5-ORF5a-ORF6-ORF7.10 Type 1 and type 2 genotypes are highly diverse, sharing only approximately 60% nucleotide identity.11, 12 ORF1a and ORF1b occupy three quarters of the whole genome and encode two large replicase precursor polyproteins pp1a and pp1ab.
 These polyproteins are then processed into 13–16 functional non-structural proteins (nsps) by viral proteinases directed by ORF1a .13, 14

-Of these mature polypeptides, nsp2 is the largest cleavage product and the most variable in terms of length and amino acid sequence between the two different genotypes, due in part to intragenic and intergenic recombination.11 These differences contribute to virulence and genotyping of PRRSV.5-7 Nsp2 possesses a cysteine protease (PL2) domain, a central hypervariable domain (HV), a trans-membrane domain (TM) followed by a tail domain.14, 15 The PL2 domain possesses dual characteristics of papain-like cysteine proteases and chymotrypsin-like serine proteases and is responsible for cleavage of nsp2/3 as well as acting as a co-factor of the nsp4 serine protease.10, 16, 17 The PL2 region is also a member of the ovarian tumour (OTU) protease super-family.
+Of these mature polypeptides, nsp2 is the largest cleavage product and the most variable in terms of length and amino acid sequence with less than 40% shared at the amino acid level between both genotypes11, due in part to intragenic and intergenic recombination.6, 7 These differences contribute to virulence and genotyping of PRRSV.8,9,11,12 Nsp2 possesses a cysteine protease (PL2) domain, a central hypervariable domain (HV), a trans-membrane domain (TM) followed by a tail domain.14, 15 The PL2 domain possesses dual characteristics of papain-like cysteine proteases and chymotrypsin-like serine proteases and is responsible for cleavage of nsp2/3 as well as acting as a co-factor of the nsp4 serine protease.10, 16, 17 The PL2 region is also a member of the ovarian tumour (OTU) protease super-family.
 This family of proteases is thought to be involved in the inhibition of the host innate immune response.18 Supporting this for PRRSV, the PRRSV OTU domain has been shown to antagonize the induction of type I interferon and is capable of deconjugating ubiquitin and ISG15.14, 19